arungudelli/angularjswiki/content/en/fontawesome/fa-print.md

-## Change Print icon size
+## Change fa-print icon size
-To increase Print font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-print.
+To increase fa-print font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-print.

 Increase in icon size will be relative to their parent container.